Ilagan: Artificial attractions

 Saint Ferdinand Parish Proto-Cathedral is one of the oldest churches in Isabela, located beside Saint Ferdinand College and Rizal Park.
 It was built by Fr.
 Miguel Matos, O.P. from 1696 to 1700 as a mamposteria and brick church.
 The 1866 typhoon destroyed the church dome.
 Fr.
 Pablo Almazan, OP, demolished the church's solid walls while the solid belfry was constructed by Fr.
 Pedro San Pedro, OP, in 1777, terminated by Fr.
 Joaquin Sancho, OP, in 1783.
 Fr.
 Luis constructed the sacristy in 1829 adjacent to the cemetery of San Vicente, built by Fr.
 Isidro Martinena, OP in 1892.
 Founded on January 31, 1979, the Roman Catholic Diocese of Ilagan is a suffragan diocese of the Roman Catholic Archdiocese of Tuguegarao, with patron St. Ferdinand III of Castile, whose feast day is celebrated on May 30.
 In 2003, the seat of the Roman Catholic Diocese of Ilagan was transferred to a new Cathedral Church (and Bishops’ Residence) in Upi, Gamu, Isabela.
 At present, the centuries-old structure is designated as a proto-cathedral by the Roman Catholic Diocese of Ilagan.
 On 29 October 2023, a mass was held for the celebration of the first Holy Rosary Festival wherein the pilgrim image of the St. Ferdinand Parish - Our Lady of the Most Holy Rosary was episcopally crowned by Most Rev. David William V. Antonio, D.D., STHD., bishop of the Diocese of Ilagan.
-On April 22, 2024, a fire started from the roof of the 300-year old church which destroyed most of its interior.
+On April 22, 2024, a fire started from the roof of the 300-year-old church which destroyed most of its interior.
 “The fire ravaged everything,” Fr.
 Ric-Zeus Angobung, the parish priest said.
 The final investigation report of the Bureau of Fire Protection (BFP) identified the total cost of the damages is estimated to be around P35-40 million which include antique religious items among others.
 The Department of Public Works and Highways (DPWH) and Ilagan City Engineering Office conducted a series of tests and studies which revealed that only around 20-30% of the structural integrity of the church remained after the fire took down most of its interior.
 Just days after the devastating fire that destroyed the proto-cathedral, the City Government of Ilagan in coordination with the Roman Catholic Diocese of Ilagan, were able to put up a temporary altar and steel benches covered with aluminum roofing sheets and steel trusses in the church-front courtyard.
 The place is often referred by locals as the Family Park.
-All regular masses of the parish are being held temporarily in the make-shift altar since April 28, 2024, while the clearing and restoration of the church is still ongoing.
+All regular masses of the parish are being held temporarily in the makeshift altar since April 28, 2024, while the clearing and restoration of the church is still ongoing.

-Balai na Ilagan, also known as Friendship Hall, is a multi-purpose hall and former convent within the grounds of the diocese of the Roman Catholic Church in barangay Bagumbayan, set up by Stewards and Friends of Ilagan Inc. to give Ilagueños a communal space to nurture the artistic talents of Ilagan's residents.
+Balai na Ilagan, also known as Friendship Hall, is a multi-purpose hall and former convent within the grounds of the diocese of the Roman Catholic Church, set up by Stewards and Friends of Ilagan to give Ilagueños a communal space to nurture the artistic talents of Ilagan's residents.
 It celebrates art and culture in the province of Isabela.